-In the bestselling tradition of Indianapolis and In Harm’s Way comes a thrilling and vividly told account of the USS Plunkett—the US Navy destroyer made famous by John Ford and Herman Wouk that saw major action and carnage in all five Allied invasions in Europe during World War II.
+In the bestselling tradition of Indianapolis and In Harm’s Way comes a thrilling and vividly told account of the USS Plunkett—a US Navy destroyer that sustained the most harrowing attack on any Navy ship by the Germans during World War II, that gave as good as it got, and that was later made famous by John Ford and Herman Wouk.

 James Sullivan was born and raised in Quincy, Massachusetts, and has an MFA from the Iowa Writers’ Workshop.
 He has written for TheNew York Times and National Geographic Traveler, the magazine.
 He lives with his family outside Portland, Maine, 3.4 miles from the birthplace of film director John Ford, who steamed into Omaha Beach on Plunkett.

 “Unsinkable, a fine narrative in its own right, is also a reflection on the nature of storytelling itself, as well as a valuable and entertaining contribution to the record...
 Mr. Sullivan takes pains to illuminate and honor a lost world.” —Wall Street Journal

 “Accounts of self-sacrifice and devotion to duty, especially those rendered with humility, have lately been in short supply, and we need them...
 In telling this story, in locating members of Plunkett’s crew and coming to know them, Sullivan performs a kind of miracle.” —Boston Globe

 “Captivating...Sullivan delivers a gripping account...a vivid portrait of the sailors, wives, girlfriends, and families and their world, in which the Plunkett’s battles often seem like interludes.
 As is typical in war, tedium was the norm, excitement came at rare intervals, and one horrendous incident ensured the ship’s place in history.” —Kirkus Reviews, STARRED review